The Top 10 1970s Video Games

 Sea Wolf

-Number 10 on the list, Sea Wolf, is a videogame popular for its periscope attachment.
+At Number 10 on this top 10 1970s video games list, Sea Wolf is a videogame popular for its periscope attachment.
 It’s a game that involves shooting enemy ships above.
 Here, players would have to look through the periscope to blast enemy ships located in underwater mines, which are destructive.
 Gamers know it as one of the first few games with the ‘highest score’ challenge.
 This same feature became prevalent in several arcade games in subsequent years and even in most games today.

 Sea Wolf was first released in arcades in 1976.
 It will interest you to know that it’s an updated video game of Sea Devil.
 Sea Devil is an earlier coin-operated electro-mechanical Midway game that is based on Sega’s 1966 arcade submarine simulator, Periscope.
 Dave Nutting creatively designed the game and made its way to sell 10,000 arcade cabinets eventually.
 A color arcade sequel followed two years later – in 1978 – and it sold another 4,000 units.
 One of the outstanding video games of the ‘70s, no doubt!